David Myers (Indiana judge)

-David Albert Myers (August 5, 1859 – July 1, 1955) was an American lawyer, politician, and judge who served as a justice of the Indiana Supreme Court from January 1, 1917 to December 31, 1934.
+David Albert Myers (August 5, 1859 – July 1, 1955) was an American lawyer, politician, and judge who served as a justice of the Indiana Supreme Court from January 1, 1917, to December 31, 1934.

 Biography

 Early life and education

 Myers was born in Cass County, Indiana near Logansport, to Henry C. Myers and Maria Myers (née Bright).
 Henry Myers, a prosperous farmer, was born near Hamilton, Ohio before moving with his family to Cass County in 1835.
 Maria Myers was a native of Virginia before moving with her family to Cass County.
 David Myers was the youngest of their four children.

 Myers grew up on the family farm.
 He studied at Smithson College (in Logansport, now defunct), then at Canterbury College (in Danville, also defunct), and finally at Albany Law School of Union University (in Albany, New York).
 He received his law degree in 1882.

 Legal career

 Myers began practicing law in 1883, in Greensburg, amassing "one of the finest law libraries in the state of Indiana."
 In 1886, he was elected city attorney of Greensburg.
-From 1890-1892, he served as prosecuting attorney of Decatur County and Rush County.
+From 1890 to 1892, he served as prosecuting attorney of Decatur County and Rush County.
 Myers was a Republican.

 From 1890 to 1894, Myers served as a judge on the circuit court encompassing Decatur and Rush counties.
 In 1899, Myers was appointed judge of the 8th Indiana Judicial District by Governor James A. Mount, serving until 1900, when his successor was elected.
 In 1904, Myers was appointed a judge of the 1st district of the state appellate court, later elected to the position and serving until 1913, when he was defeated during a statewide Democratic electoral sweep.

 Myers was a stockholder in the Greensburg Electric Light Company and served as director of the Greensburg National Bank when it opened in 1900.

 Myers was elected Justice of the Indiana Supreme Court in 1916, succeeding Justice Douglas J. Morris.
 He was re-elected to the position twice, in 1922 and again in 1928.
 He left the court in 1934, after seventeen years.
 He was succeeded to the bench by George Tremain.